What You Need to Know About RPA

 Early in the 21st century, RPA grew out of automated test platforms.
 If I can push buttons for a test, why not push them for real?
 Add activity recording and screen scraping to that and you have the basics for RPA.

-At that most fundamental level, RPA repeats the actions that are performed by a human user.
+At that most fundamental level, RPA performs the actions that are performed by a human user.
 If you can do it, but you're tired of doing it, get a robot to do it.
 This enables rapid, reliable execution of tasks that would otherwise consume human resources in your organization, freeing them for high-value work.
 The result is a savings in human resources (and money) while increasing productivity and compliance.
 Today's RPA can drop down to the API or even Database level to extend beyond the GUI interface.

 Beyond automation, an often-overlooked value of RPA is connecting multiple systems without changing the existing IT landscape.
 This extends the life and expands the capability of legacy software without the time and expense of rework and retraining.